coalaura/whiskr/README.md

 ## TODO

-- Image and file attachments
 - Reasoning effort control
+- Retry button for assistant messages
+- Import and export of chats
 - Web search tool
-- Import and export of chats
+- Image and file attachments

 ## Built With